Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Proposed Method

 \subsection{Base Policy Architecture}

-We use an autoregressive policy \cite{kimopenvla, huang2025otter} similar to the one used in the LIBERO benchmark \cite{liu2024tail, liu2024libero} and focus on developing better lifelong learning algorithms.
+We use a policy similar to the one used in the LIBERO benchmark \citep{liu2024libero, liu2024tail} and focus on developing better lifelong learning algorithms.
 The policy consists of vision, text, and state encoders, an input modality fusion module, a temporal transformer, and an action head.

 \paragraph{Vision, text, and state encoders.} The policy input is the historical observations $(o_{t-T},\cdots,o_t)$ and the language instruction $l=\{l_i\}_{i=1}^{L}$, where $T$ is the context length and $L$ is the sentence length.
 The observation at each step $o_t=(I^{1}_t,\cdots,I^{N_c}_t,p_t)$ includes RGB images $I^{n_c}_t, 1\leq n_c\leq N_c$ from $N_c$ different cameras and low-dimensional proprioceptive states $p_t$.
 In experiments, we use images from two cameras, the agent-view image and the eye-in-hand image.
-We employ the pretrained CLIP ViT-B/16 model \cite{radford2021learning} to serve as the vision encoder $\mathcal{E}_I$ and the text encoder $\mathcal{E}_L$.
+We employ the pretrained CLIP ViT-B/16 model \citep{radford2021learning} to serve as the vision encoder $\mathcal{E}_I$ and the text encoder $\mathcal{E}_L$.
 For the joint states and gripper states, we learn separate linear projection layers $\mathcal{E}_{P}$ to project the low-dimensional states to proprioceptive embeddings.
-In summary, at each timestep, we obtain image embeddings $f^{v}_t$, text embeddings $f^l_t$, and proprioceptive embeddings $f^{s}_t$.
+In summary, at each timestep $t$, we obtain image embeddings $f^{v}_t$, text embeddings $f^l_t$, and proprioceptive embeddings $f^{s}_t$.

-\paragraph{Modality fusion.} We utilize a feature-wise linear modulation (FiLM) \cite{perez2018film} to fuse language embeddings with the image and state embeddings.
+\paragraph{Modality fusion.} We utilize a feature-wise linear modulation (FiLM) \citep{perez2018film} to fuse language embeddings with the image and state embeddings.
 Generally, given the original feature $x$, the conditional input $z$, and the fusion network $f_{\text{FiLM}}$, we can obtain the modulated feature $x'=\gamma\odot x+\beta$ where $\gamma,\beta = f_{\text{FiLM}}(z)$.
 In our case, the conditional input $z$ refers to the language embedding $f^l_t$, $\gamma$ and $\beta$ are scaling and shifting vectors having the same size as $x$, and $\odot$ refers to element-wise multiplication.